 Black and grizzly

 grass, berries, nuts and seeds with an occasional meal of

 or dig up.
 In the Yellowstone ecosystem, 90% of a bears diet

 will consist of vegetation.

 Around Your Home

 If your home

-Is your residence free
+Is your residence

 are the most common bear invitations.

 In northern states like Montana,

 take down, clean and put away bird feeders by April 1.
 Store